Alessandro Costacurta

-Alessandro Costacurta (born 24 April 1966) is an Italian football pundit, manager and a former professional defender who usually played as a centre back.
+Alessandro Costacurta (born 24 April 1966) is an Italian former professional footballer who played as a defender.

 Throughout his club career, Costacurta spent over twenty years with AC Milan between 1986 and 2007, as well as a brief season-long spell on loan at Monza.
 He is best known for his role alongside Franco Baresi, Paolo Maldini, and Mauro Tassotti, forming one of the greatest defences in Serie A and European football during the late 1980s and 1990s, under the success of managers Arrigo Sacchi and Fabio Capello.
-He mainly operated as a central defender, and was a leading exponent of the position, receiving International acclaim, winning 7 Serie A titles and 5 Champions League/European Cup trophies throughout his career, along with many other trophies.
+He mainly operated as a central defender, and was a leading exponent of the position, receiving international acclaim, winning 7 Serie A titles and 5 Champions League/European Cup trophies throughout his career, along with many other trophies.
 Costacurta retired from professional football at the age of 41, on 19 May 2007.
-In his final match for Milan, he scored a goal from a penalty in a 3–2 defeat against Udinese, becoming the oldest goalscorer in Serie A a record that as broken by Zlatan Ibrahimović in 2023 who also scored from the spot against Udinese aged 41 five months and 15 days.
+In his final match for Milan, he scored a goal from a penalty in a 3–2 defeat against Udinese, becoming the oldest goalscorer in Serie A, a record that was broken by Zlatan Ibrahimović in 2023 who also scored from the spot against Udinese aged 41 five months and 15 days.

-Along with his Milan teammates, Costacurta was also an important member of the Italian national side during the 1990s.
+Along with his Milan teammates, Costacurta was also an important member of the Italy national side during the 1990s.
 He made 59 appearances for Italy, scoring 2 goals, and he participated in two World Cups (in 1994 and 1998), as well as a European Championship in 1996.
 With Italy, he managed to reach the 1994 World Cup Final, which was lost against Brazil on penalties.